jbillmann/GarageServer.IO/README.md

 ```js
 GarageServerIO.initializeGarageServer(path, options)
 ```
+Establish connection to GarageServer.IO on the server via Socket.IO and register events.
 **path**
 Type: string
+The URL that points to where GarageServer.IO is running at on the server.
 **options**
 Type: object literal
+Configure the different options, events, callbacks that you would like to consume on the client.
 ```js
 options.onPlayerConnect(callback)
 ```
+Once the client has made a connection to the server, this event will fire.
 **callback**
 Type: function
 ```js
 options.onPlayerDisconnect(callback)
 ```
+If client has has disconnected from the server, this event will fire.
 **callback**
 Type: function
 ```js
 options.onPlayerReconnect(callback)
 ```
+If client has has disconnects and reconnects to the server, this event will fire.
 **callback**
 Type: function
 ```js